biolab/orange2/docs/reference/rst/Orange.data.table.rst

             Same as the above two, except that they return a table with references to instances instead of their copies.

-    .. method:: filter_list(conditions), filter_list(filter)

-            As above, except that it returns a pure Python list with data instances.

     .. method:: filter_bool(conditions), filter_bool(filter)

             Return a list of bools denoting which data instances are